westonslayton/Economic-Sanctions-Research/README.md

 * Reporter-to-all-Partners Export Sources: Comtrade (all country pairs) and IMF (one country pair @ a time)
 * Total-Export Sources: Comtrade (all reporters), IMF (all reporters), and World Bank (all reporters)
 * GDP Source: World Bank (all reporters)
 * All data is expressed in USD, and most data is available in both monthly and annual quantities, with World Bank being the only source that supports annual data only.
+None of the data is seasonally adjusted, nor is it inflation adjusted.
+This ensures congruency across data sets and enables direct comparisons.
 * Get new data by running the get methods.
 The only get function that requires any arguments is ```get_wb```, which requires the number of years to gather data for, followed by the name of the data frame to return ("gdp" or "exports" are the two valid inputs).
 * Clean data currently in ```data```(that hasn't yet been cleaned) with the clean functions (only for Comtrade and IMF, as the cleaning of World Bank data is built into the ```get_wb``` function).
 All clean functions require only one argument: the file name (minus the extension) to clean.
 * When getting and cleaning new data, be sure to update file names to clean and the names of data frames to save the newly cleaned files to.